Royal Mail float adviser UBS says 'sell' postal firm's shares

-LONDON UBS UBSN.VX, one of the banks which advised the British government on the sale of Royal Mail (RMG.L), on Wednesday placed a sell recommendation on its shares saying investors were too optimistic about future margins.
+LONDON Nov 20 UBS, one of the banks which advised the British government on the sale of Royal Mail , on Wednesday placed a sell recommendation on its shares saying investors were too optimistic about future margins.

 On Wednesday shares in the firm were down 1.9 percent to 539.5 pence, still 63 percent above its 330p issue price.